 Inside and outside of SSIS, we expose students to a wide variety of curricular, co-curricular and community service opportunities.
 These include the annual Next Star talent competition, excursions and Model United Nations Conferences.
 Students are exposed to a scrupulous mix of academic and co-scholastic life – enriching activities that help them enjoy multiple aspects of learning.

 No matter how brilliant the academic curriculum is, we believe that students need to be engaged and involved in many areas of interest.
-Our curricular and After School Programme, like competitions and public performances, provides a nurturing platform for the development of teamwork, self-esteem and school spirit.
+Our Co-Curricular Activities (CCA) and After School Programme (ASP), like competitions and public performances, provides a nurturing platform for the development of teamwork, self-esteem and school spirit.
 We recognise students learn not only skills, but develop life-long attitudes through participating in vibrant sports, fine arts, and developmental programmes.

 Technology in Learning